TV-Rename/tvrename/technical.md

 > \\Users\\\<username\>\\AppData\\Roaming\\TVRename\\log\\

-On Windows 7 and later.
+On Windows Vista and later.

 Log files are rotated into an "archive" folder (in the same location as TVRename.log) every time TV Rename is run or every 24 hours, whichever is sooner.